-No matter what your job or industry, we all want to learn how to be effective at work and achieve our professional goals.
+No matter your job or industry, we all want to learn how to be effective at work and achieve our professional goals.
 But true productivity is more than simply checking tasks off a to-do list—it’s about doing more of what matters.
 Luckily, all it takes is a few adjustments to your daily work habits to see an improvement, so start with these simple tips and watch your productivity soar.

 We all know how paralyzing it can be to start a big project or tackle a crazy to-do list.
-So don’t overwhelm yourself with a massive task list! that you need to accomplish in one day, and focus on those.
+So don’t overwhelm yourself with a massive task list! you need to accomplish in one day, and focus on those.
 If you get them done early, you can always add a few more things to your list, but keeping it manageable will keep you productive — instead of just keeping you busy.

 Sit down, look at your available time for the day, and be realistic about what you can get done.
-Then make a game plan: schedule specific slots of time for each of your important tasks—and be sure to include breaks.
-By dedicating time and structuring your day, you can take advantage of the , make tangible progress on important work, and ensure you actually take the necessary breaks to stay mentally fresh.
+Then make a game plan: Schedule specific slots of time for each of your important tasks—and be sure to include breaks.
+By dedicating time and structuring your day, you can take advantage of the , make tangible progress on important work, and ensure you take the necessary breaks to stay mentally fresh.

-One of the biggest reasons we procrastinate is because we simply don’t know where to start.
+One of the biggest reasons we procrastinate is that we simply don’t know where to start.
 But if you stop working on a task for the day knowing exactly what you need to do next, .
 End every task with a defined “next step” to quickly get back in the zone next time.

-Highly effective people to help them find the exact information they need, right when they need it.
-A simple system like David Allen's Getting Things Done method (GTD) can ease the mental burden of storing reminders and ideas, and free up brain space for more meaningful and effective work. .
+Highly effective people to help them find the exact information they need right when they need it.
+A simple system like David Allen's Getting Things Done method (GTD) can ease the mental burden of storing reminders and ideas and free up brain space for more meaningful and effective work. .

-Constant distractions tank your productivity and your IQ, and you can't work effectively if you're not performing at your best.
+Constant distractions tank your productivity and IQ, and you can't work effectively if you're not performing at your best.
 So create some simple barriers to help you focus.
 If you’re constantly pulling out your phone while you work to text a friend or check social media, for instance, put your phone in a locked desk drawer and keep the key in an upstairs closet, or ask a trusted co-worker to hold on to it until lunch.

 A big part of being effective at work is learning to say no. Figure out what really matters — which tasks actually move the needle on your primary goals?
 Which projects have the biggest impact on your bottom line?
-Cut the busywork that doesn’t actually amount to anything.
+Cut the busy work that doesn’t actually amount to anything.
 Using a data-driven goal-setting technique like is a practical way to focus your daily efforts on clearly-defined, measurable goals that directly contribute to larger business objectives.

 Your motivation and creativity are at a high point in the morning, So instead of starting your day by checking emails (which can quickly derail your plans, as what you intended to accomplish gets pushed off or lost among incoming requests), wait a few hours to check your inbox and work on a more significant project while your mental energy is still high.

 While you shouldn't stay up agonizing over all the work waiting for you tomorrow, creating a short list of simple to-dos at night can help you hit the ground running in the morning, establishing a productive momentum that will carry you through the rest of the day.
 Try to include at least one moderately challenging task in your list — , there's a sweet spot where your brain more easily enters that "flow" state where your brain is humming and you're doing your best work.
 It happens when the degree of challenge and your abilities intersect at a high point.
 (If the task isn't challenging enough, you'll get bored, and if it's too high, you'll get anxious and stressed).

 Create a distraction-free zone where you can go to focus when necessary.
 Block time off on your calendar where you won’t be disturbed, turn off your email and message notifications (or better yet, disconnect from the internet entirely), and focus on a single important task for an hour or two.

-Instead of saying “I have too much to do today!” and “I’m so stressed out right now!” say “These are the two things I need to focus on today."
+Instead of saying, “I have too much to do today!” and “I’m so stressed out right now!” say, “These are the two things I need to focus on today."
 A simple shift in perspective can do wonders for your motivation and energy levels.

-Communicate and Clarify
+Communicate and clarify

 While not everything you do at work can be a passion project, with a little creativity, even tedious tasks can be fun or challenging.
-The next time you have to generate a time sheet or expense report, time yourself and see if you can beat your personal high score.
+The next time you have to generate a timesheet or expense report, time yourself and see if you can beat your personal high score.
 Do your best to , or push yourself to try something you haven't before.